confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 The first thing developers need to do is agree on a basic schema for data.
 Client applications form a contract: producers will write data in a schema and consumers will be able to read that data.
-Of course, applications can use many schemas for many topics, but in this tutorial you will look at one.

 Consider the `original Payment schema <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment.avsc>`_: